KetchuppOfficial/Binary_Translator/README.md

 | average |  5.71   |  5.70   |
 | std dev |  0.01   |  0.01   |

-Finally, binary translator is 21,2 +- 0,1 times faster than my processor emulator in calculating factorial.
+Finally, binary translator is **21,2 +- 0,1** times faster than my processor emulator in calculating factorial.

 ## Future

-First of all, it's reasonable to perform some optimizations on machine code becore executing.
-It will reduce the number of instructions and, consequently, the performancy will increase.
+First of all, it's reasonable to perform some optimizations on the machine code before execution.
+It will reduce the number of instructions and, consequently, the performance will increase.

-Second and the last, this task can be continued it terms of generating an ELF file as a result of binary translation.
+The second and the last, this task can be continued it terms of generating an ELF file as a result of binary translation.